Postage stamps and postal history of Russia

-This a survey of the postage stamps and postal history of the Russian Empire, the Soviet Union and the modern Russian Federation.
+This is a survey of the postage stamps and postal history of the Russian Empire, the Soviet Union and the modern Russian Federation.

 Postal history

 Early history

 Records mention a system of messengers in the 10th century.
 Early letters were carried in the form of a roll, with a wax or lead seal; the earliest known of these seals dates from 1079, and mentions a governor Ratibor of Tmutarakan.
 The earliest surviving cover was sent in 1391 from La Tana (now Azov) to Venice.